aminaibrahim/FABLab/README.md

-# MY FABLAB WORKSHOP EXPERIENCE...
+## MY FABLAB WORKSHOP EXPERIENCE...

-## WHAT IS A  FABLAB?
+# What is a Fablab?

  FABLAB..
 Its merely a fabrication lab.
                  FabLab digital fabrication laboratories were set up to inspire people and entrepreneurs to turn their ideas into new products and prototypes by giving them access to a range of advanced digital manufacturing technologies.
 The idea was conceived by renowned inventor and scientist, Professor Neil Gershenfeld at the prestigious Massachusetts Institute of Technology (MIT).